silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Not all of these elements are required.
 Only the elements used in the locale's minimal langtag are included.
 For example, in the file `enq.xml`, only the language element will be included.
 In the file `sat_Deva_IN`, the language ("sat"), script ("Deva"), and territory ("IN") elements will all be included.

 The sil:identity element is the child of a "special" element within the identity element.
 It contains attributes for the script and region of the locale, regardless of their inclusion in the previous elements.
 In addition, it contains a "source" attribute that indicates whether the file was imported from the CLDR.
 If there is no "source" attribute in the sil:identity element, the file is unique to the SLDR.
+Finally, an optional "draft" attribute will indicate the draft status of the file, which is explained in more depth in the "Draft Attributes" section of this page.

 #### Locale Display Names

-Locale Display Names are translations of words related to displaying the name of a locale (hence the name).
+Locale Display Names are translations of words related to displaying information about a locale.
 Specifically, these are translations of the names of languages, countries, regions, language variants, number systems, calendar systems, and measurement systems.
 It also contains vocabulary used to describe the information contained within an LDML file, such as words for "language", "script", "territory", "collation", "currency", etc.

 All of this information allows for someone looking for the correct locale to read and understand it.
 After all, if you only speak English and are looking for an English setting on a Chinese phone, the word "英语" wouldn't help you to find the English setting!